MY HUSBAND LOVES TUNA NOODLE CASSEROLE. I HAVE TO ADMIT, I DIDN’T EVEN KNOW WHAT IT WAS UNTIL I MET HIM.

 THIS.
 THIS HAS ALL OF THAT.
 AND IT’S TASTY AF!

 YOU WILL NEED TO MAKE CASHEW CREAM FOR THIS.

-But seriously… if you’re not already making my cashew creamer for your coffee and other cooking needs you are missing out!
-This stuff is thick, creamy,and thickens when warmed.
+If you’re not already making my cashew creamer for your coffee and other cooking needs you are missing out!
+This stuff is thick, creamy, and thickens when warmed.

 Soak 2 cups whole raw cashews.
-Submerged in water with a pinch of salt for at least 4 hours or overnight.
+Submerge in water with a pinch of salt for at least 4 hours or overnight.

 Place soaked cashews in blender.
 Add in 2.5 cups filtered water.
 Blend on high until silky smooth

 You can make a cream sauce by using sun butter or tahini.
 Mix 2 tablespoons with 1/2 cup water until smooth.